severmanolescu/Crypto-Bot-Ecosystem/README.md

 + Set up variables, update `/ConfigurationFiles/variables.json`
 + Run the bots:
 	+ You can start them one by one
-	+ Or use `start_bots.sh` in an Linux environment to start all of them using different screen processes
+	+ Or use `start_bots.sh` in a Linux environment to start all of them using different screen processes, !!
+But update BOT_DIR to your directory where your bots are located !!